SAP-samples/btp-fiori-helloworld/README.md

 The following requirements have to be met:

-An SAP BTP trial account with entitlements for:
+An SAP BTP trial account with the build-in entitlements for:
 - SAP Business Application Studio
 - SAP Launchpad Service